alac/kvoicewalk/README.md

 https://github.com/user-attachments/assets/e2f2a156-88a6-4b79-8cf0-5da70a4798c4

+## Design
+By far the hardest thing to get right was the scoring function.
+Earlier attempts using Resemblyzer only resulted in overfitted garbage.
+Self similarity was important in keeping the model producing the same sounding input dispite different inputs.
+Self similarity represented stability in the model and was critical in evaluation.

+But even with self similarity and similarity presented by Resemblyzer it was not enough.
+I had to add an audio feature similarity comparision in order to prevent audio quality getting poor.
+What happened without this is the audio would pass similarity and self similarity checks but again sound like a metal basket of tools being thrown down stairs.
+The feature comparison made the difference and prevented over fitting to a random sound that apparently sounded similar to the target wav file.

+The other secret sauce was the harmonic mean calculation that controls the scoring.
+The harmonic mean allows for some backsliding on self similarity, feature similarity, and target similarity so long as the improvement goes the right way.
+This made exploring the space easier for the system instead of requiring that all three only improve, which led to quick and sad stagnation.
+I lowered the weighting on the feature similarity.
+I mainly need that to prevent the voice from going completely out of bounds.

 ## Notes
 This does not run in parallel, but does adopt early returning on bad tensors.
 You can run multiple instances assuming you have the GPU/CPU for it.
 I can run about 2 in parallel on my 3070 laptop.
 The results are random.
 You can have some that led to incredible sounding results after stagnating for a long time, and others can crash and burn right away.
 Totally random.
 This is where a future genetic algorithum would be better.
 But the random walk proves out the theory.